 New Jersey evictions can be complicated.
 Make sure that you have all your ducks in a row and if you have any doubts on how to proceed, make sure you get professional legal counsel.

-If your tenant fails to pay his rent, no advance notice is needed.
-The landlord may go to the courthouse and file a summons immediately.
-However, if the landlord accepts the late rent, then a 30-day notice will be required.
 Other lease violations will need a 30-day notice except for disorderly conduct or destruction of property, which only necessitates 3 days.

 Questions?
 Ask an Attorney!

 Have questions about Michigan’s landlord-tenant laws?
 We have you covered.
 Ask in the box below, to have your questions answered by living, flesh-and-blood attorneys!